 Finally, if we assume the value of open source comes not just from downstream use, but also from upstream contribution, non-standard open source licenses cause downstream consumers to incur a very real economic cost before they can consider contributing improvements upstream.
 As a developer, why would I contribute to your project if I have to pay to do so?
 Why shouldn’t the project maintainer absorb the economic cost of my (otherwise-free) contribution to their project?

 Institutional code publishers should absorb the complexity of open source on behalf of their potential code consumers and code contributors.
 Institutional publishers are better equipped to do so, and in doing so, incentive others to use their code and contribute back — activity for which they gain a tangible benefit and the very activity the system should be optimized for.

 Optimize for the code’s reuse, not its publication

 Unless absolutely required, avoid custom, modified, or non-standard open source licenses, which will serve as a barrier to downstream use of your code, the reason, I suspect, you’re getting involved with open source in the first place.
-The open source community is just that, a community, and one with a strong tradition.
-Your one-off license is the newcomer here, and one that will likely face a steep uphill battle in terms of adoption.
+The open-source community is just that, a community, and one with a strong tradition.
+Your one-off license is the newcomer here, and one that will likely face an unnecessary challenge in terms of adoption.
 While legally it’s well within your rights to create a purpose-specific license, open source software is published so that others may use it, not so that you can publish it, and doing so under a legal framework alien to the community is the easiest way to make sure it’s not used.

 For additional context, see Everything a government attorney needs to know about open source software licensing.